ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 *  SAIN {{?RFC9417}} {{?RFC9418}}

 *  Network Inventory Model {{?I-D.ietf-ivy-network-inventory-yang}} focuses on physical and virtual inventory.
 Logical inventory is currently outside of the scope.
+It does not augment RFC8345 like the two Internet-Drafts that it evolved from {{?I-D.ietf-ccamp-network-inventory-yang}}
+and {{?I-D.wzwb-opsawg-network-inventory-management}}. {{?I-D.ietf-ivy-network-inventory-topology}}
-It does not augment RFC8345 like the two Internet-Drafts that it evolved from {{?I-D.ietf-ccamp-network-inventory-yang}} and {{?I-D.wzwb-opsawg-network-inventory-management}}. {{?I-D.wzwb-ivy-network-inventory-topology}} correlates the network inventory with the general topology via RFC8345 augmentations that reference inventory.
+correlates the network inventory with the general topology via RFC8345 augmentations that reference inventory.

 *  KPIs: delay, jitter, loss